totalspectrum/spin2cpp/doc/basic.md

 Allocates memory on the stack.
 The argument is an integer specifying how much memory to allocate.
 For example:
 ```
+   sub mysub
      dim as integer ptr x = __builtin_alloca(256)
+     ...
+   end sub
 ```
-creates an array of 64 integers (which needs 256 bytes) and makes `x` into a pointer to it.
+creates an array of 64 integers (which needs 256 bytes) and makes `x` into a pointer to it, which may be used anywhere within the subroutine or function.

-The pointer returned from `__builtin_alloca` will become invalid as soon as the current function returns (or throws an exception), so it should never be assigned to a global variable or be returned from the function.
+The pointer returned from `__builtin_alloca` will become invalid as soon as the current function returns (or throws an exception), so it should never be assigned to a global variable, a member variable (one declared outside of functions or subroutines),  or be returned from a function.

 `__builtin_alloca` is awkward to work with, and dangerous.
 Almost always you should use `new` instead.
 The only advantages of `__builtin_alloca` is that it is slightly more efficient than `new`, and does not use up heap space (but uses stack space instead).